Kandru/cs2-map-modifiers/README.md

 1. Spawn Point Management
 Add custom spawn points to your map to introduce new gameplay scenarios.
 Whether you need additional spawn locations for special events or unique game modes, MapModifiers has you covered.

+2. Entity Management
+Add or remove entities on round start.
+E.g. add or remove hostages, sound entities, ...

-2. Client Commands
+3. Client Commands
 Execute specific client commands when a player joins the game.
 This feature allows you to customize the player's experience right from the start, ensuring that necessary configurations and settings are applied immediately upon joining.

-3. Server Commands
+4. Server Commands
 Run server commands automatically when the map launches.
 This ensures that the server is properly configured and ready for gameplay, with all necessary settings and adjustments applied as soon as the map is loaded.

-4. Spectator after Join
+5. Spectator after Join
 Moves a player to spectator after join if no team got picked.
 Will avoid spawning AFK players into teams automatically but still provide the team join overlay for active players.